leifdenby/SENSE_convml_tt/README.md

-# MSC 326 (University of Miami) triplet-trainer course
+# MPO624 (University of Miami) triplet-trainer course

-This repository contains material to work with the neural network model used in [L Denby (2020)](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2019GL085190) and was created for class MSC 326 at University of Miami Feb 2020.
+This repository contains material to work with the neural network model used in [L Denby (2020)](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2019GL085190) and was created for class MPO624 at University of Miami Feb 2020.

 Exercises are stored as jupyter notebooks in [notebooks/](notebooks/)